About Karen Rowan

 Her newest reader, El callejón del beso, is based on a legend from Mexico.
 It uses more complex grammatical structures and vocabulary.

 Her book for teachers The Fluency Fast Guide to Self-Coaching is available as a download on this site.
-In July of 2019 Reader’s Theater for the World Language Classroom was published through Teacher’s Discovery.
+Reader’s Theater for the World Language Classroom was published in July of 2019 and in also available as an Ebook download.

 Karen has been the editor of IJFLT, The International Journal of Foreign Language Teaching, since 2004.
 She is also the author of the TPR Storytelling ancillaries for Pearson/Prentice Hall’s Paso a paso and Realidades textbooks.